CloudEngineerMike/employee-lifecycle-automation/README.md

 - If `action` field is present
 - If `scope` field is present

-If all goes well, the function will find and append the `employeeType` and `cn` of the user to the response.
+If all goes well, the function will find and append the `employeeType` and `name` of the user to the response.
 This data will be used in the proceeding steps.

 ### 2. Action Type?
 (Choice State)